Chae Soo-bin

 Bae Soo-bin (born July 10, 1994), known professionally as Chae Soo-bin, is a South Korean actress.
 She first gained recognition for her role in the television series Love in the Moonlight (2016), and transitioned into leading roles, with The Rebel (2017), Strongest Deliveryman (2017), Where Stars Land (2018), and When the Phone Rings (2024).

 Career

 2014–2015: Beginnings

 Chae was spotted by a casting director on the streets, and upon signing a management contract with Toin Entertainment, she proceeded to make her debut in 2014 with the film My Dictator.
-Due to the fact that her birth name is the same as the stage name of the more popular actor Bae Soo-bin (born Yoon Tae-wook), she was given the stage name "Chae Soo-bin".
 She then featured in weekend drama House of Bluebird (2015) and youth series Cheer Up!
 (2015) which won her Best New Actress awards at both 4th APAN Star Awards and 29th KBS Drama Awards.